hallambaker/Mathematical-Mesh/Web/Guide/account.md

 The sync command is used to synchronize the account to the service.

-[Future Feature: AutoSync]

- Currently, the tool requires
-synchronization to be requested manually before each command.
+[Future Feature: AutoSync] The tool should sync before each operation requiring it.
+Currently, the tool requires synchronization to be requested manually before each command.
 This should be performed automatically with an option to suppress.